 This applies to the driver of the vehicle.
 All drivers must have a valid Kjøreseddel when transporting clients.

 In Norway, the Kjøreseddel is obtained from the police after filling out some paperwork and submitting a health check from the doctor.
 From Nov 1, 2020, obtaining a kjøreseddel also includes completing education and exams as a taxi driver.
-However, as a guide offering small scale group tours, the taxi training is not required, and must be stated in the application.
 It is my understanding that a commercial driving license from the EU is also valid within Norway.

 A kjøreseddel has no fee to receive.